1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 For patients struggling with glare, halos, ghosting, or poor vision — even with scleral lenses

+Struggling with Keratoconus?
 Advanced Treatment Options in Baltimore

-Keratoconus can make everyday vision frustrating, causing glare, halos, ghosting, double vision, and difficulty seeing clearly even with glasses or contact lenses.
+Keratoconus can make everyday vision frustrating — causing glare, halos, ghosting, double vision, and difficulty seeing clearly even with glasses or contact lenses.
 While many patients are told scleral lenses are the last solution, that is not always the case.

 At Keratoconus Specialists of Maryland, we specialize in advanced keratoconus treatment for patients who are still struggling with their vision.
 Using custom scleral lenses, wavefront-guided optics, and highly specialized diagnostic technology, we help improve clarity, stability, and overall visual quality — often when other approaches have failed.

-Founded by Dr. Irwin Azman in 1978, Keratoconus Specialists of Maryland has been a destination for patients with complex corneal conditions for decades.
-Today, under the leadership of Dr. Benjamin Azman, the practice continues its legacy of excellence—now further strengthened by the addition of a dedicated cornea specialist, Dr. Richard Adler, MD.
-Together, our team delivers comprehensive, medically grounded and technologically advanced care for individuals facing the challenges of keratoconus, a progressive condition marked by thinning and outward bulging of the cornea.
+Founded by Dr. Irwin Azman in 1977, Keratoconus Specialists of Maryland has been a destination for patients with complex corneal conditions for nearly five decades.
+Today, under the leadership of Dr. Benjamin Azman, OD, the practice continues its legacy of excellence — now further strengthened by the addition of on-site cornea specialist Dr. Richard Adler, MD, FACS, a fellowship graduate of the Johns Hopkins Wilmer Eye Institute.
+Together, our team delivers comprehensive, medically grounded, and technologically advanced care for individuals facing the challenges of keratoconus.Keratoconus treatments Baltimore

 Keratoconus often presents with glare, halos, double vision, ghosting, and starbursts, profoundly affecting daily life.
 Because the condition can progress gradually, many patients remain undiagnosed or inadequately treated for years.
 At Keratoconus Specialists of Maryland, we prioritize early detection, precise diagnosis, and individualized management strategies tailored to each patient’s unique corneal structure.